alverena/documentation/book/data_api.rst

 |
 Example 3.
 Conditions for deletion operation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Request query string contains a filter that specifies conditions for deletion operation.
-Filters are described in more detail in the `Filters`__ section.
+Filters are described in more detail in the `Filters <data-api#filters>`__ section.

 **Request header**